 - TONS of editing after the fact, because your stubborn characters will usually spend the entire book trying to drive the plot off the rails (or over into the sexy weeds, hehe).
 When I’m editing, I always break the entire book out into a gigantic spreadsheet (the “Story Grid”, highly recommend), and then work through it chapter by chapter to make sure that all the plots and subplots are moving at a good clip, there are no laggy parts or unresolved plot points, etc. I feel very strongly that pantsers need to be religious about this!

 I also spend a lot of time doing overall developmental editing as well — making sure everything flows well and is consistent, that my main emotional/turning points are hitting strongly enough, that I have enough context/foreshadowing.
 Then I’ll go through again, cutting back fluff, and incorporating feedback from my lovely alpha/beta readers.

-Once I’m happy with a book’s overall structure, I’ll then go through and tighten up more, chart out the timeline, check details like names/directions, review each character’s speech for grammatical/dialectal consistency… and THEN I get into line editing, and copy editing, and repeated-phrase-hunting, and then I run it all through at least three different proofreading programs, and read it several more times (in different fonts/formats!).
+Once I’m happy with a book’s overall structure, I’ll then go through and tighten up more, chart out the timeline, check details like names/directions, review each character’s speech for grammatical/dialectal consistency… and THEN I get into line editing, and copy editing, and repeated-phrase-hunting, and then I run it all through at least two different proofreading programs, and read it several more times (in different fonts/formats!).

 By the time I’m done, I’ll have gone through the entire book maybe 15 or 20 times… and yes, I will hate the entire world (AND the book)… until I start the next one. 🙂

 Why do you sometimes use modern-feeling language in your books?